 Google Customer Match lets you use your online and offline data to reach and re-engage with your customers across Google’s owned and operated properties, such as: Search, Shopping, Gmail, and YouTube.

-To help you better understand how and when you should use the Google Customer Match destination, here are sample use cases that Adobe Experience Platform customers can solve by using this feature.
+To help you better understand how and when you should use the Google Customer Match destination, here are sample use cases that Real-time Customer Data Platform customers can solve by using this feature.

 A prominent technology company has just released a new phone.
 In an effort to promote this new phone model, they are looking to drive awareness of the new features and functionality of the phone to customers who own previous models of their phones.